 New features incorporated into Zoom that encourage students to be more active in class participation, including an alert window to remind students to respond more when the class is silent, and a collaborative board to post feedback to other’s presentations.

 2. DURING SOMEONE'S PRESENTATION

 Professor can send a reminder to students with a note that asks them to give feedback when no one wants to talk, so the professor doesn’t have to sit through awkward silence.

-The class sees professor’s message.
+The class sees the professor’s message.
 Students choose to talk, write short responses, or send emoji reactions.
-Students’ feedback appear in the form of live chat, and everyone can check on class participation easily.
+Students’ feedbacks appear in the form of live chat, and everyone can check on class participation easily.

 A collaborative board is integrated into Zoom that allows the class to post notes, images, comments, and draw.
 This feature allows more interactions such as group brainstorming to happen in online classes.